smartaces/opencite/README.md

 Clone the repo, choose a workspace (locally or in Colab), and start recording the citation trails behind your own prompts.
 Every run is logged so you can diff, share, or question each source.

+## Connect With Me:

+If you have questions about this project, or simply want to connect you can find me on LinkedIn here: https://www.linkedin.com/in/jamesbentleyai/

 ## Try It Now in Colab:

 OpenCite Bulk Prompt Runner: